bando9/bandomega.com/README.md

 - [Projects](#projects): Showcases my personal projects with descriptions, tech stacks, and demo links.
 - [Blog](#blog): Blog: Features my writings, tutorials, and learning journey.
 - [Blog Details](#blog-details): Displays the full content of a single blog post with related articles.
-- [Find me](#find-me): Provides a form and links to connect with me on social media.
+- [Contact](#find-me): Provides a form and links to connect with me on social media.

 ## Tech Stack